 Once you own a few properties, you can start using them to buy more properties.
 Carmen shared how she did this herself.

-She took six properties she already owned and used them as collateral for DSCR loans (Debt Service Coverage Ratio – loans based on the property’s income, not your personal income).
+She took six properties she already owned and used them as collateral for cash-flow-based loans (Debt Service Coverage Ratio – loans based on the property’s income, not your personal income).
 With that financing, she bought $2.3 million worth of properties in Texas.

 This is how you shift from saving for down payments to actually building a portfolio that grows itself.
 You’re using the equity you’ve built in existing properties to fund new purchases.